How To Dehydrate Citrus (Dried Limes, Lemons, Orange Slices)

 What type of citrus can I dehydrate?

-• Mandarins – Obviously you can’t cut mandarins into slices.
-Instead, peel and dehydrate the mandarin pieces instead.
+- Mandarins – Obviously you can’t cut mandarins into slices.
+Instead, peel and dehydrate the mandarin pieces.

 What to do with dehydrated citrus

-Infusing water with dehydrated citrus slices (or any other dried fruit really) is an easy (as well as sugar and calorie-free) way to flavour still or sparking water.
-Instead of water you can also try adding them to tea or ward away those colds and flu with a good hot toddy.
-Add a dried lemon slice and a little honey to a mug of boiling water with a shot of Irish whisky.
-When I lived in London I worked in this dingy Irish pub and I’d make these every day for punters.
+- Infusing water with dehydrated citrus slices (or any other dried fruit really) is an easy (as well as sugar and calorie-free) way to flavor still or sparking water.
+Instead of water, you can also try adding them to tea or ward away those colds and flu with a good hot toddy.
+Add a dried lemon slice and a little honey to a mug of hot water with a shot of Irish whisky.
+When I lived in London I worked in this old Irish pub and I’d make these every day for punters.
 Personally, I like my whisky straight, but whatever floats your boat!

-Decorated cakes with dehydrated citrus wheels.
+- Dehydrated citrus wheels make a great garnish on decorated cakes.
 Not long ago I made a lemon and coconut layer cake for a family birthday.
-I wanted to keep it quite simple, so I dehydrated lemon slices and layered them down the side of the cake, and topped them with some fresh flowers.
+I wanted to keep it quite simple, so I dehydrated lemon slices layered them down the side of the cake, and topped them with some fresh flowers.
 Job done and it looked amazing.

-Up your salt game!
-Break up dehydrated lemon centers (not the skin) and pop them into your blender.
-Pulse until they are pulverized and add a little salt and maybe some fresh herbs to make an easy flavoring for chicken and fish.
+- Up your salt game!
+An easy way to use up dried lemons is to break up dehydrated lemon centers (not the skin) and pop them into your blender or coffee grinder.
+Pulse until they are pulverized into a lemon powder and add a little salt and maybe some fresh herbs to make an easy flavoring for chicken and fish.
 Use it as a finishing salt and sprinkle wherever a little lemon flavor is needed.
 Roast chicken stuffed with lemon salt butter anyone?

 How to dehydrate citrus slices in a dehydrator

-2. Remove any stalks.
-With a sharp knife, or a mandoline slicer, slice each piece of fruit into thin slices.
-I aim for 3-5mm thick when I slice oranges.
+- Remove any stalks.
+With a sharp knife or a mandoline slicer, slice each piece of fruit into thin slices.
+I aim for 3-5mm thick when I slice oranges, however this depends on the fruit and its size.
+Limes will need to be cut much thinner.

 A bit about dehydrators…